-The PhD of Maya Groza focus on models with continuous pressure at the matrix fracture interface assuming that the fractures are
+The PhD of Maya Groza has focused on models with continuous pressure at the matrix fracture interface assuming that the fractures are

 acting as drains.
-The PhD of Julian Hennicker investigate the case of discontinuous pressure models at the matrix fracture interface which
+The PhD of Julian Hennicker has investigated the case of discontinuous pressure models at the matrix fracture interface which

 can account for fractures acting both as drains or barriers.
 The models that we investigate take into account gravity effects as well

 as the saturation jumps induced by the discontinuous capillary pressure curves at the matrix fracture interfaces.